Why Yard Grading and Landscaping Matter for Your Home’s Foundation

-- Positive Grading: When your home is built at the highest point of your lawn, your landscape has been appropriately – or positively – graded.
+- Positive Grading: When your home is built at the highest point of your lawn, your landscape has been appropriately, or positively, graded.
 This means the soil slopes down and away from your home.
 It allows water to follow suit, flowing away from your foundation and basement, resulting in fewer leaks.

 - Negative Grading: Homes built at their lawns’ low points are considered to be on negative grades.
 Soil can also erode over time, sloping down but angled towards your home.
 Runoff follows the same path, collecting next to your home, leaking inside, and causing more damage.